 Those with a mild case of COVID-19 usually recover within one to two weeks.
 For severe cases, recovery can take six weeks or more, and there may be lasting damage to the heart, kidneys, lungs and brain.

 About 1% of infected people worldwide will die from the disease.

 Is there medicine I can take to feel better if I have COVID-19?

 For most people, rest and drinking plenty of fluids are the best treatments.
 Your doctor may also suggest you take over-the-counter medication for fever.

 More severe cases require hospitalization.
-Care at a hospital varies depending on the individual.
-You may get breathing support, such as a ventilator, or other treatments.
+Hospital care may include breathing support, such as a ventilator, or other treatments.

 Coronavirus (COVID-19) Self-Checker

 If I have COVID-19, how can I keep my family safe?